ont-app/sparql-client/README.md

 ```

 Generally speaking, we create an instance of the client by providing
-endpoints, graph names and perhaps authoriazation specs, then use
+endpoints, graph names and perhaps authorization specs, then use
 [IGraph accessor
 functions](https://github.com/ont-app/igraph#Member_access) as we
 would with other IGraph implementations.
 Endpoints may differ in